ringcentral/ringcentral-embeddable/docs/config/multiple-tabs.md

 ## Option 3: shared worker for multiple tabs

-From v3.0.0-alpha.2, we have updated web phone module to use shared worker for multiple tabs.
-So user can open more than 5 tabs, and not more than 5 active tabs.
-It is default behavior, no need to set any option.
+From v3.0.0-alpha.2, we have updated web phone module to use shared worker for web phone connection.
+It will support multiple tabs by default, no need to set any option.